 In addition to a standard purchase, DEAR Inventory offers a type of purchase with advanced features.
-Advanced purchases can be received and invoiced separately while still being considered part of the same purchase.
-It also allows multiple credit notes to be issued for a single purchase order.
-Any order which is made in multiple deliveries should me made as an Advanced Purchase.
+Advanced purchases are designed to handle purchase orders where multiple invoices and stock deliveries are to be considered part of the same purchase.
+Any purchase order that is to be made in multiple deliveries should be made as an Advanced Purchase.

 A normal purchase can be converted into an advanced purchase, but the conversion cannot be reversed.
 It is also permitted to create a new advanced purchase.

-Familiarity with Processing a Purchase (necessary)
+- Familiarity with Processing a Purchase (necessary).

-- Invoicing and Receiving
+- Invoicing and receiving

-- Credit Note
+- Credit notes

-Generate Advanced Purchase
+Generate an Advanced Purchase

 Create a new Advanced Purchase

-Navigate to Purchase -> New -> Advanced Purchase
+To create a new advanced purchase, navigate to Purchase -> New -> Advanced Purchase.

 Convert an existing purchase